-We are exposed to market risk related to commodity prices and foreign currency exchange rates, and to a limited extent, interest rates and credit risks.
+We are exposed to market risk related to commodity prices and to a limited extent, interest rates and credit risks.

 Commodity Price Risk

 We incur various operating costs that are subject to price risk caused by volatility in underlying commodity values.
 Commodity price risk is present in electricity costs associated with powering our digital billboard displays and lighting our traditional static billboard displays at night.